 Learn more about our mission to define academic integrity as a commitment in education.
-Read from articles of the International Journal for Educational Integrity, our program development and stages of institutional development and K-12 / High school academic integrity resources.
-Also see student made awareness posters and find tutorials and workshops for university and high school levels.
+Browse resources, such as the International Journal for Educational Integrity, the stages of institutional development, and K-12 / high-school academic integrity resources.
+Also, see student-made awareness posters and find tutorials and workshops for university and high-school levels.

 International Journal for Educational Integrity

 Tracey Bretag, Editor

 Director, Office for Academic Integrity

 “The International Journal for Educational Integrity is a leading journal promoting research into academic integrity.
 It focuses on a wide range of academic integrity issues, such as contract cheating, ghostwriting, and the need for schools to collaborate with quality assurance, regulatory, and funding bodies to address this global issue.

 Authors are encouraged to use the IJEI to publish innovative research that identifies the contexts and causes of contract cheating and provides evidence-based solutions.
 I look forward to receiving your submissions.”

 – Tracey Bretag, DEd, University of South Australia

 Conceptualizing four stages of institutional development allows educational organizations to comprehend and distinguish their relative positions regarding their organization of academic integrity.

 Stage One, Primitive: a school with no or minimal policy or procedures where there is great variation in faculty and administrative handling of cheating.